 The analog pins allow you to read an incoming voltage between 0v and 5v.
 This will be how you read from sensors.
 There are a multitude of sensors available, from simple hands-on pressure sensors and rotary potentiometers, to environment sensors such as pressure, gas, temperature and even alcohol.
 If you have, for example, a slider set to exactly half of its range, it should output a voltage of 2.5v.
 The Arduino can then read this and use the value to control something else.
 You don't have to stop with just controlling electronic circuits.

 You can send data back to the computer to control software such as Processing and Max/MSP.
 You can send the data over USB with most models.
 Some models have Bluetooth and Ethernet ports, and with an additional shields (like an add-on unit) you can communicate via WiFi and other protocols.

-The Arduino doesn’t have a lot of processing power, so pretty much any major intensive task is out of the question.
-You won’t be able to process, record or output video or audio (Although you can output graphics to TFT or LCD screens).
+The Arduino doesn't have a lot of processing power, so pretty much any major intensive task is out of the question.
+You won't be able to process, record or output video or audio (Although you can output graphics to TFT or LCD screens).
 It is not like a computer.
-You won’t be able to hook up your webcam or keyboard to it.
-There is no operating system with a GUI (like a Raspberry Pi).
+You won't be able to hook up your webcam or keyboard to it.
+There is no operating system with a GUI - if you need more power for audio and video you need to compare Raspberry Pi vs Arduino.
 It is a completely different beast.

 Arduinos are used in classrooms all over the world as a starter to programming and electronics.
 And there we have it.
 A quick low-down of the Arduino.
 Browse the site to find out more information, tutorials and examples of other projects.
 Most of all, remember to have fun!